mapmeld/mingalaba/README.md

 See screenshots in the <a href="https://github.com/slang-group/mingalaba/tree/master/features">Features section</a>.

-## Adding languages
+## Translating the UI

-Edit the translations.json file to add a language.
+Edit the static/translations.json file to add a language.
 If you don't know how to edit the JSON file, put a list of translated words in the GitHub issues page.

-Your computer doesn't have any fonts for some writing systems.
+Your computer does not have fonts for some of the world's writing systems.
 If this is a problem for you, install a font on your machine, or request we include it as a web font.

 ## Technologies used